bhernandev/WantON/README.md

 # WantON

-This is a Flask server that responds to image text-messages with three different addresses of restaurants nearby that likely have the food that is depicted in the image.
+WantON is a Flask server that responds to image text-messages with three different addresses of restaurants nearby that likely have the food that is depicted in the image.
 Powered by Twilio, Clarifai, and Yelp!

 ![WantON_Demo](http://i.imgur.com/kVMScgUl.jpg?1)